 That’s why, like many of the members of the public that day.
 I was stunned by the CFPB’s proposal.
 As written, it could put me out of business, cost 45 employees their jobs, and eliminate credit options for thousands of people in the states I serve.

 Our company owns 13 retail locations throughout Oklahoma and provides loans online in Oklahoma, Missouri, and New Mexico.
-We offer revolving lines of credit and installment loan products.
+We offer revolving lines of credit and contractor financing loans.
 Our customers come from diverse backgrounds.
 We serve individuals, single income families, and married families with children across all income brackets.

 Our business is often the only financial lifeline our customers have to manage the peaks and valleys of their household budgets resulting from unexpected car repairs, a medical emergency, or school expenses for children.